 Some types of criminal activity clearly are disqualifying; other cases require a waiver, wherein each service examines the circumstances surrounding the violation and makes a determination on qualification.
 Applicants with existing financial problems are not likely to overcome those difficulties on junior enlisted pay.
 Consequently, credit histories may be considered as part of the enlistment decision.

 Basically, the more severe the crime, the less likely a waiver will be granted.
 If you are looking for a job with a high-level security clearance, any convictions whatsoever could be bad news.
-Also try to stay out of credit trouble, this will give you more opportunities to possibly get the job you are looking for.
+Also try to stay out of credit trouble.
+This will give you more opportunities to get the job you are looking for.

-Legal and financial events in your past can be waivered, but you need to mention them to your recruiter!
+Legal and financial events in your past can be waved, but you need to mention them to your recruiter.
 Remember, there is no penalty for talking about your past with a recruiter.
 Read on to find out more about how run-ins with the law can affect your joining the military.